ssanj/babyloncandle/posts/2018-01-12-readert-writert.md

 * m = the resulting Monad
 * a = value returned in the Monad

-The ReaderT MT has one extra type variable, _m_, which is a Monad.
+The ReaderT MT has one extra type variable __m__ which is a Monad.
 If we examine the ReaderT constructor we can see that it encapsulates a type very similar to that of the Reader Monad:

 ```{.haskell .scrollx}
 r -> m a -- ReaderT MT